efezcn/Clothing-Bot-for-Roblox/README.md

-# Dunno its working last update
+# its working last update ıg
 U can create best selling clothes for your group <3
 ## requirements
 - Python 3.12